Targeting PSMA in Advanced Prostate Cancer - Episode 1

-Ulka N. Vaishampayan, MBBS: Hello, and thank you for joining this Targeted Oncology™ presentation titled “Targeting PSMA in Advanced Prostate Cancer.”
+Ulka N. Vaishampayan, MD: Hello, and thank you for joining this Targeted Oncology™ presentation titled “Targeting PSMA in Advanced Prostate Cancer.”

 Despite advances in treatment, patients with metastatic castration-resistant prostate cancer [mCRPC] eventually progress after cytotoxic chemotherapy and hormonal therapy.
 Strategies to improve outcomes for these patients are of great interest.
 Emerging research suggests that a radiopharmaceutical targeting prostate-specific membrane antigen [PSMA] is effective in this setting.
 Our discussion today will cover this research and other areas of interest in precision medicine for advanced prostate cancer.